vehicle-lang/tutorial/chapter-4/chapter-code/capucci-pdt/README.md

     python3 record_results_v028.py

-Training took just under two hours (16 steps of about 40 s per epoch); the ten verifications took 3.7 h of solver time in total, between 12 and 42 minutes each.
-No image errored; one query timed out (image 6 of the epoch-2 model, which every other snapshot proves).
+Total wall time was about four hours: two for training, and 3.7 hours of solver time for the ten verifications, which overlapped with training.
+Individual verifications took between 12 and 42 minutes.
+No image errored.
+One query timed out, image 6 of the epoch 2 model, which every other snapshot proves.

 ### Per-image verdicts